Ice hockey rink: Origins

 The rink specifications originate from the ice surface of the Victoria Skating Rink in Montreal, constructed in 1862, where the first indoor game was played in 1875.
 Its ice surface measured 204 × 80 ft.
 The curved corners are said to originate from the design of the Montreal Arena, constructed in 1898.

 Markings

 Lines

-The centre line separates the ice in half crosswise.
+The centre line divides the ice in half crosswise.
 It is used to judge icing.
-It is a thick line, and in the NHL must "contain regular interval markings of a uniform distinctive design, which will readily distinguish it from the two blue lines."
+It is a thick line, and in the NHL must "contain regular interval markings of a uniform distinctive design, which will readily distinguish it from the two blue lines" (i.e. it must not be a solid single colour as the blue lines are).
 It may also be used to judge two-line pass violations in leagues that use such a rule.

 There are two thick blue lines that divide the rink into three parts, called zones.
-These two lines are used to judge if a player is offside.
-If an attacking player crosses the line into the other team's zone before the puck does, he is said to be offside.
+The blue lines are used to judge if a player is offside.
+If an attacking player crosses the line into the other team's zone before the puck does, they are said to be offside.

 Near each end of the rink, there is a thin red goal line spanning the width of the ice.
 It is used to judge goals and icing calls.